GriTS: Grid table similarity metric for table structure recognition: Grid Table Similarity

-A specific choice of grid cell property and the similarity function between them defines a particular GriTS metric.
-We define three of these: $\text{GriTS}_\text{Top}$ for cell topology recognition, $\text{GriTS}_\text{Con}$ for cell text content recognition, and $\text{GriTS}_\text{Loc}$ for cell location recognition.
-Each evaluates table structure recognition from a different perspective.
 The matrices used for each metric are visualized in \cref{fig:grits_matrices}.
 For cell location, $\mathbf{A}_{i,j}$ contains the bounding box of the cell at row $i$, column $j$, and we use IoU to compute similarity between bounding boxes.
 For cell text content, $\mathbf{A}_{i,j}$ contains the text content of the cell at row $i$, column $j$, and we use normalized longest common subsequence (LCS) to compute similarity between text sequences.

 For cell topology, we use the same similarity function as cell location but on bounding boxes with size and relative position given in the grid cell coordinate system.
 For the cell at row $i$, column $j$, let $\alpha_{i,j}$ be its rowspan, let $\beta_{i,j}$ be its colspan, let $\rho_{i,j}$ be the minimum row it occupies, and let $\theta_{i,j}$ be the minimum column it occupies.
 Then for cell topology recognition, $\mathbf{A}_{i,j}$ contains the bounding box $[\theta_{i,j}-j, \rho_{i,j}-i, \theta_{i,j}-j+\beta_{i,j}, \rho_{i,j}-i+\alpha_{i,j}]$.
 Note that for any cell with rowspan of 1 and colspan of 1, this box is $[0, 0, 1, 1]$.